Godot™ engine ports for Nintendo Switch™ and Nintendo Switch™ 2, maintained by RAWRLAB Games

 · Will this port ever include X feature?
 Will it support future versions of Godot?

-Who knows.
-But every time a game is published with this port it grows a bit, thanks to every contribution.
+We can't tell the future, but every time a game is published with this port it grows a bit, thanks to every contribution.

 · How can this port be MIT licensed if it can’t be distributed out of the Nintendo Developer portal?